Cloud storage services offer an easy and convenient way for you to save, organize, and share files.

 IDrive is incredibly fast, leveraging a unique method of transferring data that allows them to do so.
 “IDrive transfers only the modified portions of your files after full initial transfer, by transferring only modified blocks of the file, which optimizes your bandwidth usage and ensures that transfers are quick,” their website explains.

 Remember: Those are promotional rates.
 They’re going to jump after your first year is finished.
-The Personal and Business plans also offer different sub-plans as well, allowing you to scale for more storage if you need it.
+All paid plans also offer different sub-plans as well, allowing you to scale for more storage if you need it.

 Microsoft OneDrive – Best for personal use